ilmbudsapp/AGRMULTIMEDIA/replit.md

 Language policy: 4 languages (Serbian, English, German, Albanian) are sufficient - no additional languages needed.
 Business model: Professional B2B portfolio site - NO advertising elements to maintain professional appearance.

+**CRITICAL USER INSTRUCTION - PERMANENT RULE:**
+When user asks questions, provide ONLY the answer - take NO actions in applications/websites unless explicitly told to do so.
+Do not make any changes or modifications without direct instruction.

 # System Architecture

 ## Frontend Architecture